kikito/kiki.to/source/blog/2014-04-12-rule-5-beware-of-multiple-files.md

 So Lua assumes very little about the platform in which it runs.
 The concept of _filesystem_ is reduced to a minimal expression .
 To lua, every file loaded via
 [`loadfile`](http://www.lua.org/pil/8.html) or [`require`](http://www.lua.org/pil/8.1.html) is identified by a _path_ - a string.
 This string is passed to the operative system, which will load the file into a string and return it to Lua.
 And that's it.
-To Lua, the filesystem "a black box that transforms paths into source".
+To Lua, the filesystem is "a black box that transforms paths into source".

 There isn't even a concept of _directory_ or _folder_ in Lua - C can't handle folders in a platform-independent way, so neither can Lua.
 You can not do seemingly trivial things like listing the contents of a folder; One has to rely on external libraries like [luafilesystem](http://keplerproject.github.io/luafilesystem/) to do so.